Legal Information For Applicants

-An applicant with any drug-related conviction or with a conviction for public intoxication, driving under the influence (DUI), or driving while intoxicated (DWI), with a conviction for reckless driving after having been initially charged with DUI or DWI, or who has a similar alcohol-related conviction, is not eligible to have his or her application for Peace Corps service considered until 12 months has passed from the date of the incident.
-The Peace Corps may deem an applicant ineligible or unsuitable for Peace Corps service due to drug abuse, problem drinking, and/or the abusive use of alcohol.
+An applicant with any drug-related conviction or with a conviction for public intoxication, driving under the influence (DUI), or driving while intoxicated (DWI), with a conviction for reckless driving after having been initially charged with DUI or DWI, or who has a similar alcohol-related conviction, will not have his or her application for Peace Corps service considered until 12 months has passed from the date of the incident.
+The Peace Corps may deem an applicant unsuitable for Peace Corps service due to drug abuse, problem drinking, and/or alcohol abuse.

-An applicant who, at any time on or prior to the day of departure for Peace Corps service, is arrested for any drug offense or for public intoxication, DUI, DWI or any similar alcohol-related offense will have any pending application or invitation for Peace Corps service withdrawn.
-If the charges are dismissed, an Applicant whose application or invitation for Peace Corps service was terminated may immediately reapply.
+An applicant who, at any time on or prior to the day of departure for Peace Corps service, is arrested or cited for any drug offense or for public intoxication, DUI, DWI, or any similar alcohol-related offense will have any pending application or invitation for Peace Corps service withdrawn.
+If the charges are dismissed, an applicant whose application or invitation for Peace Corps service was terminated may immediately reapply.
 If the applicant is convicted of the offense, he or she may reapply after 12 months from the date of the incident.

 During Peace Corps Service

 Peace Corps has a zero tolerance policy regarding a Volunteer’s or Trainee’s involvement with drugs.
 Involvement with drugs includes, but is not limited to, the direct sale, distribution, acquisition, purchase, possession, smuggling, and use of illicit drugs, including marijuana, and any drug not authorized by the Peace Corps for medical purposes.
-A Volunteer or Trainee found to be involved with drugs in a manner not authorized for medical purposes, in any way in any country, will be administratively separated immediately.
-The Peace Corps enforces this strict policy not only because the cultivation, manufacture, and traffic in and use of drugs, including marijuana, is illegal in most countries; but also because drug involvement by Volunteers in any country could seriously jeopardize the entire Peace Corps program, as well as the safety and health of the Volunteers and Trainees.
+A Volunteer or Trainee found to be involved with drugs in a manner not authorized for medical purposes, in any way in any country, shall be administratively separated immediately.
+The Peace Corps enforces this strict policy not only because the cultivation, manufacture, traffick, and use of drugs, including marijuana, is illegal in most countries; but also because drug involvement by Volunteers and Trainees in any country could seriously jeopardize the entire Peace Corps program, as well as the safety and health of the Volunteers and Trainees.
 Moreover, it is a violation of the trust Peace Corps has placed in Volunteers and Trainees upon their selection and entry into public service.
 Applicants are required to sign the Peace Corps Drug Free Service Agreement reflecting this policy.
 Any applicant who fails to sign this agreement will not receive further consideration.

-The Peace Corps recognizes, however, that excessive use of alcohol may compromise Volunteer safety and security, lead to behavior which is a discredit to the Peace Corps or the individual Volunteer, or affect the Volunteer’s performance and success in an assignment.
-Examples of such behavior include but are not limited to: public intoxication, drinking while at the work site, failure to appear for work or training due to intoxication or hangovers, and verbal or physical aggressiveness while under the influence of alcohol.
+The Peace Corps recognizes that excessive use of alcohol, including binge drinking, may compromise Volunteer and Trainee health, safety and security, lead to behavior which is a discredit to the Peace Corps or the individual Volunteer or Trainee, or affect the Volunteer’s or Trainee’s performance in an assignment.
+Examples of such behavior include, but are not limited to: public intoxication, drinking while at the work site, failure to appear for work or training due to intoxication or hangovers, and verbal or physical aggressiveness while under the influence of alcohol.
 Such inappropriate or unsafe behavior or inability to perform adequately in the assignment may be grounds for disciplinary action, including administrative separation.
 Volunteers and Trainees who choose to drink are responsible for their conduct at all times; and must always consider host country laws and culture and the effects of their conduct on their service and the in-country program.